Accuracy-First R\'enyi Differential Privacy and Post-Processing Immunity: Ex-post RDP

-While the theorem assumes that there is a fixed number $K$ of mechanisms that are run, in practice one can stop early based on the released values by setting $\cale(\yout_{1:i-1}, \epsilon_{1:i-1}) = 0$ for all iterations after $i$.
+$\mechy[^*]{\xreal} = \yout_{1:K}$, and $\mecheps[^*]{\xreal} = \sum_{i=1}^K \epsilon_i$ is $\alpha$-ex-post RDP.
+The mechanism that additionally releases the intermediate $\epsilon_{1:K}$ values is also $\alpha$-ex-post RDP. \end{restatable} \begin{proof}[Proof idea] The idea of the proof is again using the law of total expectation and the chain rule of probabilities to decompose expectation in \Cref{def:unconditional-rdp} for $\calm^*$.
+The proof then uses the RDP guarantees of each $\calm_i$ to bound each part of the decomposition. \end{proof} While the theorem assumes that there is a fixed number $K$ of mechanisms that are run, in practice one can stop early based on the released values by setting $\cale(\yout_{1:i-1}, \epsilon_{1:i-1}) = 0$ for all iterations after $i$.
 This makes $K$ the maximum number of iterations that can be run, but this has no practical effect, since one can set $K$ to be an arbitrarily large number without any downsides.
+This is why we used $K$ to denote the number of mechanisms in the theorem, in contrast to $T$ in \Cref{thm:unconditional-ex-post-rdp-composition}.

 The previous theorem does not allow the privacy bounds to depend on private data, except through the outputs of the base mechanisms.
 The following theorem allows a private data-dependent stopping rule, shown in \Cref{algo:ex-post-composition-data-dependent-stopping}.
 Unlike similar results in previous works~\citep{ligettAccuracyFirstSelecting2017,whitehouseBrownianNoiseReduction2022}, this theorem uses a separate private dataset for the stopping criterion, which, in machine learning applications, allows checking whether accuracy crosses a threshold on validation data instead of training data.